TaylanUB/scheme-bytestructures/README.md

 - `(bs:struct pack fields)` *procedure*

-This returns a descriptor for a struct as in C.  `Fields` must be a list of field specs, each of which is a list whose first element is a symbol (name of the field) and second element a bytestructure descriptor (type of the field).
-Conventional C struct alignment is used if `pack` is omitted or `#f`.
-When `#t`, there are no padding fields at all.
-It can also be an integer specifying the maximum alignment value for the fields, akin to the `pack` directive of GCC.
+This returns a descriptor for a struct as in C.  `Fields` must be a list of field specs.  `Pack` may be `#f`, `#t`, or an exact non-negative non-zero integer.
+If `pack` is omitted or `#f`, normal C struct alignment is used.
+If `pack` is `#t`, there are no padding fields (except for bit-fields).
+If `pack` is an integer, it specifies the maximum alignment value for the fields, akin to the `pack` directive of GCC.

+A field spec is a list of two or three elements.
+The first element must be a symbol which names the field (or `#f`; see below).
+Every field must have a distinct name.
+The second element must be a bytestructure descriptor which is the type of the field.
+The third element, if present, must be an exact non-negative integer; it signifies that the field is a bit-field of that width.
+The descriptor of a bit-field must be one that decodes values to exact integers.

+The width of a bit-field may be zero, which means padding should be inserted in its place until the next alignment boundary of the type of that bit-field is reached.
+A zero-width bit-field must have `#f` in place of the name symbol.

-    ;; typedef struct { uint8_t x; uint16_t y } my_struct_t;
+    ;; typedef struct { uint8_t x; uint16_t y; } my_struct_t;
     (define my-struct (bs:struct `((x ,uint8) (y ,uint16))))

     ;; my_struct_t str = { 0, 1 };